guptagaurav0075/DetectHeadMovement/README.md

 Tracking Mechanism:
 ```
-Initially the facial region is identified with the help of Intel distributed fa.
+Initially the facial region is identified with the help of Intel distributed frontal facial detector.
 Once the facial region is identified.
 The system uses Lucas-Kanade algorithm to track the special feature point on the face.
 Program currently tracking only one single feature point.
 That is the center of the facial region.